tapatochips/ThoughtsWithGod/README.md

 - Test on multiple devices and screen sizes
 - Ensure proper TypeScript typing
 - Include accessibility labels for all interactive elements

-## 📄 License

-This project is licensed under the BSD Zero Clause License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments